A breast prosthesis is an artificial breast shape that sits inside your bra to replace all or part of your breast.

 The breast shapes come in different sizes, shapes and colours.
 Most women should be able to find something they are happy with on the NHS.
 But if not, there is more choice available if you buy your own from a manufacturer.

-To look after your prosthesis, you should wash and dry it daily.
+To look after your prosthesis, you should wash it in warm soapy water and dry it daily.

 You can wear your usual prosthesis or make your own swimming prosthesis by cutting an ordinary sponge to fit.

 If you use your usual prosthesis, rinse it in clean water afterwards to get rid of any chlorine or salt.

 If you use a sponge, you can discreetly press your arm against it when you come out of the water, to squeeze the water out.

 Many of the breast cancer organisations supply bras and swimwear for women who have had a mastectomy.

 There are partial prosthesis available if you have part of your breast removed.
 You wear it inside your bra and it is shaped to fill out the breast outline.
 It’s made of the same silicone material as most full prostheses.